-Irene Rowe is a registered nurse with a demonstrated history of working in the hospital and health care industry.
+Irene Rowe has recently joined the AFFLIP Board.
+She is a registered nurse with a demonstrated history of working in the hospital and health care industry.
 Her commitment to the Filipino Community in SA is extensive and reflected in her voluntary work including as President of the Filipino Australian Nurses and Carers Association.
 She brings extensive experience to the AFFLIP board in the area of health and education having worked as a nurse educator, Tagalog translator and teacher with the Filipino Ethnic School of SA along with her role as Ambassador to Breast Screening SA and board member of the Ethnic School Association of SA.